Cutthroat Broadheads Review | The Inside Information

 Cutthroat broadheads have fans all over the world and I have long considered them to be one of the best two blade, single bevel heads made.

-I tested it for long range flight, penetration, durability, and edge sharpness and retention.
+I tested them for long range flight, penetration, durability, and edge sharpness and retention.
 And, as always, I shot with my Bowtech SR6 set at 72 pounds with a 27-inch draw length, and I’m using Bishop Archery FOC King Arrows, with a weight of 460 grains.

-Cutthroat Broadheads specs
+Cutthroat 2-Blade Broadheads specs

 There’s a lot to like about the Cutthroat.
 In some ways, it’s just a simple 2-blade single-bevel design.
 But, in other ways, there are some unique things that make it extra special.